CJO100293/Project-4/README.md

 ## **Objectives:**
 We will train a model with machine learning using the bank loan status dataset to predict the probababilty of a loan defaulting based on the following data:
-- Credit score.
+- Credit score
-- Annual income.
+- Annual income
+- Monthly income
-- Montly debt.
+- Montly debt
-- Debt to income ratio.
+- Monthly debt vs Monthly income (Debt to income ratio)
-- Current loan amount.
+- Current loan amount
 - Current credit balance vs Max Open Credit (credit usage ratio)
-- Number of past bankrupcies.
+- Number of past bankrupcies
-- Number of credit problems.
+- Number of credit problems
-- Number of open accounts.
+- Number of open accounts
 - Months since last delinquent

 ## **Instructions to replicate:**